-An outline of the aim of Paper P4, its structure and how the syllabus is tested
+An outline of the aim of P4, its structure and how the syllabus is tested

-Paper P4, Advanced Financial Management is one of the four papers in the Options module at the Professional level of the ACCA Qualification.
-This article highlights the overall aims of, and main capabilities required, for the paper and it recommends the study approach that candidates should adopt (and the bad habits to avoid) when preparing for the Paper P4 exam to increase their chances of success.
+P4, Advanced Financial Management is one of the four exams in the Options module at the Professional level of the ACCA Qualification.
+This article highlights the overall aims of, and main capabilities required, for the exam and it recommends the study approach that candidates should adopt (and the bad habits to avoid) when preparing for the P4 exam to increase their chances of success.

 The exercise of professional judgment in making sound decisions requires the need for careful weighing up of evidence that is often partial and incomplete.
 The right decision must often be made without the help of a simple algorithm, and in the face of an array of criteria – some technical and some ethical – which may be in conflict and not entirely clear cut.
 As such, candidates are required to display analytical and evaluative skills, skills of judgment where alternatives are considered, and discuss the limitations of techniques used.
 Presentation skills are also important and answers should be clear and well structured.